IBM-Blockchain-Archive/SDK-Demo/README.md

-#How to use hfc with Bluemix networks
+#How to use hfc with the IBM Bluemix Blockchain beta service

 The goal is to run [helloblockchain.js](https://github.com/ratnakar-asara/Node-Sample/blob/master/helloblockachain.js) sample program, which will deploy example02 chaincode and query/invoke it.